oceanprotocol/docs/data-farming/df-volumedf.md

 ---
 description: >-
-  Choose your fav assets, earn more
+  Choose your fav data assets, earn more
 ---

 # Curate with Volume DF